 On most Christmas tree farms, pesticides play a role in management of pest issues.
 Pesticides are chemicals used to kill, mitigate, or repel pests; as such, both benefits and dangers may be associated with their use.
 To prevent misuse and undesirable effects, the government has enacted regulations on the use and handling of pesticides.
 This section discusses some of those pesticide regulations.

-Information on the safe use of pesticides can be found through county cooperative extension offices, state land-grant universities, state agricultural departments, or the United States Environmental Protection Agency.
+Information on the safe use of pesticides can be found through county extension offices, state land-grant universities, state agricultural departments, or the United States Environmental Protection Agency.
 In Pennsylvania, Penn State’s Pesticide Education Programprovides a wealth of educational materials.

 Fungicides, Herbicides, Insecticides, and Miticides